spilliton/track_that/README.md

 ]);
 ```

 When a link is clicked, the value for the Label will be obtained by calling [text()][jquerytext] on the anchor tag.
-If the help link was clicked, it will send the events as 'Navigation', 'Top Nav Click', 'Help'
+For example if the help link was clicked, it would send 'Navigation', 'Top Nav Click' and 'Help'.

-Other options are:
+Other dynamic options are:

 * 'text()' - calls [text()][jquerytext]
 * 'val()' - calls [val()][jqueryval]
-* 'attr:xxx' - will call [attr()][jqueryattr] with the parameter you specify (instead of xxx)
+* 'attr:xxx' - will call [attr()][jqueryattr] with the parameter you specify in place of xxx

-[Action][gaaction] and [Label][galabel] values can both be obtained dynamically.
-[Category][gacategories] must always be hardcoded.
+[Action][gaaction] and [Label][galabel] values can both be obtained dynamically but [Category][gacategories] must be a hardcoded string.

 ## Advance Usage

-### Tracking Elements Loaded Via AJAX
+### AJAX Loaded Elements

-The optional 4th element in an event definition is a jQuery selector string to be passed to [on()][onfuction].
-For example let's say you have a recommendation widget that ajax loads some links:
+The optional 4th param in an event definition is a jQuery selector to be passed to [on()][onfuction].
+For example let's say you have a recommendation widget that loads some links in after the fact:

 ``` html
 <div id='recommendations'>